Oziabr/oziabr.github.io/what_is_wrong_with_imperative_programming.md

 Meanwhile, to achieve same quality of imperative code, one should went a great distance:
-- stick to best practices and underlying platform style-guide and conventions
+- stick to best practices, as well as to underlying platform style-guide and conventions (if you have a platform, otherwise you'll have to build the platform and write guides yourself)
 - educate team in the former
 - implement instruments for code analysis and enforcement of rules